 The S3 viewfinder has fixed frame lines with parallax marks for the 35, 50 and 105mm lenses whereas the SP viewfinder accommodates 6 lenses ranging from 28mm to 135mm.
 The SP viewfinder has movable frame line masks for the 50 through 135mm lenses.
 Movable masks cause the frame lines to move so that as the lens is focused at different distances, the view through the viewfinder adjusts for parallax.
-In addition, the movable mask technology allows the SP to show only the frame for the lens in use.
+In addition, the movable mask mechanism allows the SP to show only the frame for the lens in use.
 This makes the SP viewfinder less cluttered than that on the S3.
 On the S3, frame lines for all three lenses are always visible.

 A clear, accurate viewfinder is highly desirable on a rangefinder camera.
 In this regard the Nikon SP had few competitors.
 With that said, why did Nikon create the S3?
 The Nikon SP viewfinder was expensive to manufacture.
 By creating what is essentially an SP but with a simpler finder, Nikon could sell a quality camera for less money.
 The S3 was pitched as an ideal second body for those owning an SP, and as a quality camera for those not needing one of the best viewfinders available.
 In my opinion, the S3 viewfinder is of excellent quality even though it is not as sophisticated as the SP's.
 Only a few cameras ever made can compare to the Nikon SP.